 volumes:

-Of course, don’t forget to change the directive “/home/linuxiac/media” in the file above’s “volumes” section to the full path to the directory of the computer on which you are running the dockerized Jellyfin instance, which contains the media content it will stream.
+Of course, don’t forget to change the directive “/home/linuxiac/media” in the file above’s “volumes” section with the full path to the directory that contains your media content, which Jellyfin will stream.

 Don’t forget to change the time zone (“TZ “) to the correct one for you.
 A full list of all such can be found here.